CalvinVon/dalao-proxy/README.md

 `Dalao-proxy` provides bellowing lifecycle hooks among different proxy periods.
 > Note: All `context` parameters given are not read-only, you can modify and override the values at will.

+> **Best Practices**: Each plugin produces its own context data under the `context` parameter, and appropriately modifies the behavior of `dalao-proxy` and its plugins according to the order in which the plugins are executed.
 ### `beforeCreate`
 > You can do some initial operations here.
 - type: `Function`